 The future presents significant challenges for managing the environment, infrastructure and technology.
 The world needs innovative engineering, applied science and design strategies.
 Get to experience areas like Civil, Construction, Electrical, Mechanical and Robotics and Mechatronics and then decide on your specialisation.

-This course also allows you to apply your theoretical learnings to fascinating, real-world challenges, like Western's Formula-SAE project, Unlimited Robotics Club, and ongoing Solar Car project.
-As part of this course, you will also complete 12 weeks of industrial experience.
+This program also allows you to apply your theoretical learnings to fascinating, real-world challenges, like Western's Formula-SAE project, Unlimited Robotics Club, and ongoing Solar Car project.
+As part of this program, you will also complete 12 weeks of industrial experience.
 In addition, the Engineering Summer Placement Program offers high-achieving students opportunities for paid placements.

 Solar car project